black-tea/data-projects/crt020-databricks-pyspark-studyguide/README.md

 * Broadcasting: In cases where one of the DataFrames in a join is sufficiently small, a broadcast join duplicates that DataFrame on every machine, avoiding the cost of shuffling the bigger DataFrame.
 * Accumulators:

-_Source: [Spark Docs](https://spark.apache.org/docs/latest/rdd-programming-guide.html#shared-variables), SDG (Ch 14 - "Broadcast Variables", "Accumulators")_
+_Source: [Spark Shared Variables](https://spark.apache.org/docs/latest/rdd-programming-guide.html#shared-variables), SDG (Ch 14 - "Broadcast Variables", "Accumulators")_

 ### DataFrame Operations: Transformations vs. Actions
 * Transformations: A transformation is a modification to an immuatable data structure.
 Transformations have _lazy evaluation_, meaning that they won't be evaluated until an _action_ is performed on the data.
 This lazy evaulation allows Spark to assess all the transformations and assemble an efficient physical execution plan.